nicholas-fedor/watchtower/docs/notifications/overview/index.md

 The previous example assumes, that you already have an SMTP server up and running you can connect to.
 If you don't or you want to bring up watchtower with your own simple SMTP relay the following `docker-compose.yml` might be a good start for you.

 The following example assumes, that your domain is called `your-domain.com` and that you are going to use a certificate valid for `smtp.your-domain.com`.
 This hostname has to be used as `WATCHTOWER_NOTIFICATION_EMAIL_SERVER` otherwise the TLS connection is going to fail with `Failed to send notification email` or `connect: connection refused`.
 We also have to add a network for this setup in order to add an alias to it.
-If you also want to enable DKIM or other features on the SMTP server, you will find more information at [freinet/postfix-relay](https://hub.docker.com/r/freinet/postfix-relay).
+If you also want to enable DKIM or other features on the SMTP server, you will find more information at [freinet/postfix-relay](https://hub.docker.com/r/freinet/postfix-relay){target="_blank" rel="noopener noreferrer"}.

 Example including an SMTP relay: